 This growth places pressure on all of our existing infrastructure, including open space, so Council is investing in its existing parks and working to create new local parks in areas with the lowest access to open space.

-For more information on how and why the plan was developed, read the Park Close to Home final report (PDF 2Mb).
+For more information on how and why the plan was developed, read A Park Close to Home final report (PDF 2Mb).

-How did Council develop Park Close to Home?
+How did Council develop A Park Close to Home?

 At the 6 December 2017 Council meeting, Council considered a Report that:

 - provided a response to submissions, and

 - recommended that Council adopt a final version of A Park Close to Home.
 The final version was included as an attachment to the Council Report.

 To help pay for new open spaces, Council collects funds from developers when land is subdivided.
 This money is put into an Open Space Fund and is then used to create or upgrade open spaces across Moreland.

 The Park Close to Home plan has been designed to help guide how and where to spend this money to create new open space where it is needed most.